Our risk governance.

 - implementing our Group strategies, plans and policies

 - monitoring our operational and financial performance

 - assessing and controlling financial, business and operational risks

 - the maintenance and ongoing development of a robust control framework and environment in their areas of responsibility.

-There are three group-level management committees designed to assist members of the Group Executive in the discharge of their delegated authorities:
+There are three group-level management committees designed to assist members of the Aviva Leadership Team in the discharge of their delegated authorities:

 - Our Asset Liability Committee (ALCO) is chaired by our Chief Capital Officer (CCO).
 It helps the CFO meet his responsibility to manage our Group’s Balance Sheet and liquidity within risk appetite.
 It also provides financial and insurance risk management oversight.